ithihasmadala/Cowin-keep-alive/README.md

 dose = 2                -> 1 or 2
 pos = 1                 -> Position: 1, 2, 3 or 4 according to the order of the benefitiaries registered in your account
 refresh_delay = 120     -> in seconds
+notify = False          -> Set to true if you want to be notified on logout
 ```

 ## Run